 Welcome to the birthplace of Canada’s National Parks.

-You are invited to connect with the place where the commitment to protect Canada’s heritage was born: the Cave and Basin National Historic Site – reopening May 2013.
+You are invited to connect with the place where the commitment to protect Canada’s heritage was born: the Cave and Basin National Historic Site.

-The highlight for many will be a visit to the fully accessible underground Cave, a special place where bubbling thermal waters connect people to the essence of Banff National Park.
-Don’t miss exploring the marsh land trails and boardwalks favoured by local bird watchers and wildflower enthusiasts.
+Come and visit the Cave, a special place where bubbling thermal waters connect people to the essence of Banff National Park.
+Explore the marsh land trails and boardwalks favoured by local bird watchers and wildflower enthusiasts.
+Don't miss the Discovery Tour, where you can learn about the natural and cultural history of this special place.
+Kids, pick up an Xplorers booklet full of fun activities that will get you hunting for treasure boxes and solving puzzles!

 Leave your mark in Canadian history when you visit the Cave and Basin National Historic Site.